 6. The Winterflood Securities James Bond themed party of 2010

-For some reason, Winterflood Securities holds its infamous Christmas parties in April.
-In 1998 5,000 bottles of beer were consumed at one such event.
+Inexplicably, London-based Winterflood Securities holds its infamous Christmas parties in April.
+In 1998, 5,000 bottles of beer were consumed at one such event.
 However, we understand from attendees that one of the best Winterflood parties of recent times was the 2010 James Bond themed Christmas party at the Royal Exchange, which Brian Winterflood attended dressed as bond villain Ernst Blofeld.

 7. The UBS US Christmas Party 2007

 In 2007, UBS was said to have held a lavish Christmas party for its US wealth managers at the American Museum of Natural History.
-You can see a short video of this here, although it doesn’t look too great.
 By 2008, UBS had decided to devote its $100k Christmas party money to charity instead, and UBS party goers in London appeared to be restricted to sitting on plastic camels for entertainment.

 8. The Dresdner Christmas Party 2006

-Dresdner’s Christmas party of 2006 was held at the Royal Artillery Club in London, shortly after the firm had announced 800 redundancies.
+In 2006, Dresdner was still an investment bank.
+Its Christmas party was held at the Royal Artillery Club in London, shortly after the firm had announced 800 redundancies.
 There, Stefan Jentzsch, then Dresdner CEO and now a partner at Perella Weinberg, joined the band, played the guitar, and regaled the audience with a selection of hits.